bbc/psammead/CONTRIBUTING.md

 | 0.1.0 | [PR#49](https://github.com/BBC-News/psammead/pull/49) Initial creation of package |
 ```

 **README**

-Your component should include documentation in a `README.md`.
-A `README.md` should cover the following territory:
+The `README.md` should cover the following territory:

 ```
 - ## Description (high-level summary that will be accessible to product/UX/Test, plus link to Storybook, explain the different cases)